 The Cornelsen Diagnostic Center is an integral part of the Learning Center that serves hundreds of children each year.
-It provides IQ and educational diagnostics, psychological assessments, and occupational and speech/language evaluations for children ages 3 to 25.
+It provides IQ and educational diagnostics, psychological assessments, Functional Behavior Assessments (FBA), and occupational, speech/language, and physical therapy evaluations for children ages 2 to 25.
 These assessments are needed to help diagnose learning disabilities, ADHD, Autism, speech/language delays, sensory integration disorder, anxiety, depression and other conditions that may impact a student’s learning and functioning at home and school.
 They provide parents with a pathway that will help their child achieve his or her potential.
 All assessments can be conducted, with permission, at the child’s school, or at the Center.

 Need-based tuition assistance may be available for testing.
 Click here for a financial aid application.

 Academic and IQ and testing are important tools that can identify learning disabilities (dyslexia, dyscalculia, dysgraphia).
 Significant differences between a child’s IQ and his or her academic performance can indicate if a learning disability exists.
 Differences in subtest scores can also “red flag” potential issues with attention, poor memory, delayed processing, and a multitude of other problems that can interfere with learning.
 All testing is individualized, based upon the presenting issues, and also includes screenings for learning disabilities, language disorders, ADHD, Autism, anxiety, depression and behavior issues.
 Many gifted children also have learning disabilities.
 This can only be identified through testing because these children are usually not considered at risk for failing school, but rather are performing below their cognitive abilities.